obautista/HelloWorld/ReadMe.txt

 WebSite Project .NET Core 2.1, Angular 5
  - Client app using Angular to call services

-MSTest Project .NET Core 2.1
+XUnitTest Project .NET Core 2.1
  - Unit tests to retrieve all Users and user with same Id

 Solution start up projects: WebServices and ConsoleApp